 Unfortunately, anthropogenic noise is increasing on an even steeper trajectory than that of our population growth.
 An analysis performed by a team of researchers based in Colorado found that, "Between 1970 and 2007, the US population increased by approximately one third.
 Traffic on US roads nearly tripled, to almost 5 trillion vehicle kilometers per year.
 Several measures of aircraft traffic grew by a factor of three or more between 1981 and 2007."
 More people means more cars, more air travel, and more construction, which all contribute to the din.

-As our population pushes past 330 million and protected areas lose square footage, this problem of noise pollution will only be further exacerbated.
-Solutions to abate the noise have been implemented: paving roads with a special form of sound-reducing pavement, putting up "quiet" signs for visitors, and using shuttles to move crowds to reduce vehicle traffic.
+As our population pushes past 330 million and protected areas lose square footage, the problem of noise pollution will only be further exacerbated.
+Solutions to abate noise have been implemented: paving roads with a special form of sound-reducing pavement, putting up "quiet" signs for visitors, and using shuttles to move crowds to reduce vehicle traffic.
 Yet, as Alex Brown states in his article, "Many of the loudest sources are transportation-related; short of tearing up highways and relocating airports, officials have no obvious solutions.
 And law enforcement agencies may not have the resources to patrol with decibel meters and seek out violators."
-Brown further references Jesse Barber from the Sensory Ecology Lab at Boise State University, when he notes that, "Quiet advocates say it will take drastic measures just to prevent things from getting worse.
-Barber, the Boise State scientist, believes the country needs to stop building new roads and increase public transportation on existing corridors.
+Brown further references Jesse Barber from the Sensory Ecology Lab at Boise State University, who said, "Quiet advocates say it will take drastic measures just to prevent things from getting worse...the country needs to stop building new roads and increase public transportation on existing corridors.
 But states have little say over the interstate highway system or federal airspace."
-States also have little say over our country's immigration policies, which are controlled at the federal level by Congress and what is fueling our population growth.
+States also have little say over our country's immigration policies, which are controlled at the federal level and are the reason behind the approximately 90% of our population growth.

-This continual population growth creates more noise, which in turn harms the very places that are meant to be protected from human interference.
-This ultimately renders these solutions as short-term band-aids as more people are using the same limited resources - including our national parks.
-Our federal government has the ability to address this issue by reducing immigration-driven population growth, which accounts for 88% of our growth and will bring our population to 441 million by 2065.
-Noise pollution will otherwise continue to reverberate throughout our protected lands at an increased rate as our population reaches ever higher, which will only further harm our wildlife, our ecosystem, and our ability to find a sense of solitude in nature.
-Just like the U.S. Senator Gaylord Nelson, the founder of Earth Day, said while discussing our country's growing numbers, "With twice the population, will there be any wilderness left?
+Noise pollution is a real issue that harms the very places meant to be protected from human interference.
+Any technological advancement is merely a short-term solution as more people are using the same limited resources - including our national parks.
+The federal government has the ability to address our immigration-driven population growth, which will bring our population to 441 million by 2065.
+If we do not reduce the amount of immigrants welcomed to our country each year, noise pollution will continue to echo throughout our protected lands at an increased rate as our population reaches ever higher.
+This will only further harm our wildlife, our ecosystem, and our ability to find a sense of solitude in nature.
+Former U.S. Senator Gaylord Nelson, the founder of Earth Day, said while discussing our country's growing numbers, "With twice the population, will there be any wilderness left?
 Any quiet place?
 Any habitat for songbirds?"
+Our population growth must be addressed to abate increasing noise pollution in National Parks.

 Amy Boylan is a Content Writer for NumbersUSA's Sustainability Initiative